Medically reviewed on August 7, 2018.

 -Observe for signs and symptoms of pancreatitis.

--Counsel patients to report symptoms of thyroid tumors such as a lump in their neck, persistent hoarseness, dysphagia, or dyspnea.
+-Patients should be instructed to report symptoms of thyroid tumors such as a lump in neck, persistent hoarseness, dysphagia, or dyspnea.

--Patients should be aware of the potential for gastrointestinal reactions and take measures to ensure adequate fluid intake to avoid dehydration and to seek medical advice for persistent and severe events.
+-Patients should be aware of the potential for gastrointestinal (GI) reactions; they should be instructed to take measures to ensure adequate fluid intake to avoid dehydration and to seek medical advice for persistent and severe GI events.

 -Patients should be instructed to seek medical advice during periods of stress as medical management of diabetes may change.